 6 Questions to Ask Yourself When Decluttering

-After the binge-watching session of Marie Kondo on Netflix quite a few of us starting wondering if we should do some decluttering?
+After the binge-watching session of Marie Kondo on Netflix quite a few of us started wondering if we should do some decluttering.

 Clutter is proven to increase anxiety and mental health issues so it’s best to keep a clean and clear home/workspace wherever possible.

 Questions to ask yourself when decluttering

 With summer nearly upon us now is the perfect time for a bit of an end-of-spring clean.
 Get rid of those thick clothes and replace them with your spring and summer ones, start thinking about holidays and replacement items.
 Look at your kitchen and clear out those cupboards.
 Wipe down the surfaces, dust and clean the windows.

 Then start on the smaller things like your make-up collections, bookshelves, bathroom shelves, shoe collection etc.

 Decluttering isn’t always easy though so here are six questions to ask yourself whenever you get stuck on an item.